India Short Small Group Tour

-These fully escorted small group tours India of just 10 days take us on an amazing journey through the beautiful cities of Jaipur, Agra, Varanasi, Cochin, and Mumbai.
-India is a feast for the eyes with pink palaces, and saris of every colour of the rainbow.
-We take in fragrant spices in the markets and experience the mouth-watering tang of a hot curry infused with saffron and chilli.
+On this fully escorted small group tour of India, you will be taken on an amazing ten-day journey through the beautiful cities of Jaipur, Agra, Varanasi, Cochin, and Mumbai.
+India is a feast for the eyes with pink palaces, dynamic landscapes, incredible cuisine and saris of every colour of the rainbow.
+With so much local culture and adventure offered on this group holiday, you're sure to have the trip of a lifetime.

 The Taj Mahal is another tourist highlight, but we also explore other archaeological and historical wonders off the tourist trail.
 One of these is Varanasi, on the west bank of the Ganges.
 This is India’s holiest Hindu city.
-The 90 or so Ghats – steep steps leading to the banks of the river – define the region’s identity.
+The 90 or so Ghats – steep steps leading to the banks of the river – are emblematic of the region.
 While here, we take a ferry pilgrimage along the river early in the morning to watch the sun rise over the Ganges.

 We also experience the spectacular Elephanta Cave Temples off Mumbai’s eastern shore.
 A UNESCO World Heritage site, the cave temples are chiselled into the rocky cliff and dedicated to the god Shiva.